 - Representation of the New Jersey Economic Development Authority in connection with a major multi-year investigation conducted by a task force appointed by Governor Phil Murphy pertaining to the EDA’s internal administration of certain state tax incentive programs, including whether $11 billion worth of tax credits awarded to corporations doing business in New Jersey resulted in true value to the state and its residents.
 In a related matter, Blair and the firm represent the EDA in litigation against a company that received approximately $260 million in tax credits.

 Representation of U.S. Bank National Association in its capacity as indenture trustee of certain notes issued by Windstream Services, LLC in connection with litigation concerning an alleged default under the indenture.
-Ms. Albom and the firm litigated the matter through trial, with the court ultimately ruling in favor of U.S. Bank on all points, and finding that Windstream had in fact breached the indenture.
+Blair and the firm litigated the matter through trial, with the court ultimately ruling in favor of U.S. Bank on all points, and finding that Windstream had in fact breached the indenture.

 - Representation of a major bank and brokerage firm in a dispute over purported termination of a distribution agreement by Goldman Sachs.

 - Representation of a blood testing laboratory in defense of litigation brought by Horizon Blue Cross Blue Shield of New Jersey alleging improper billing for testing services.
-The matter includes a claim alleging violation of New Jersey's insurance fraud statute.
+The matter included a claim alleging violation of New Jersey's insurance fraud statute.

 Outside the Office